Spearhead Traverse - Whistler

 A stunning high level U-shaped ski traverse linking Blackcomb and Whistler Mountains via a series of glaciers, summits and mountain passes.
 It has been described as a classic Canadian Ski Mountaineering objective and has often been compared to, in quality, the world famous Haute Route.

-Let our Ski Guides worry about navigation, avalanche hazard assessment and crevasses, all you need to do is hike up to glorious mountain passes, ski some epic powder runs and appreciate some seriously magnificent views.
+Let our Ski Guides manage the navigation, avalanche hazard assessment and crevasses.
+All you need to do is hike up to glorious mountain passes, ski some epic powder runs and appreciate some seriously magnificent views.

 Length: 3 Days

 Elevations: 1300m - 2600m

 Terrain: Open bowls, glades, pillows, alpine faces and couloirs.
 A good mix of elevations and aspects.

 Season: Scheduled Dates in Spring 2018 or Custom Trips on Demand.

 Favorite Runs: Macbeth Glacier and Overlord Glacier

 The Spearhead Traverse is geared towards anyone who has logged a variety of days ski touring, has a strong ski ability level and is now looking to experience the mountains on a unique and challenging trip.
 The Spearhead Traverse is not only a physical challenge but also a mental challenge as this trip is 3 fully self-supported days in the backcountry.
 So if you are an intermediate to advanced skier (ability to link turns on black diamond terrain) and have good fitness- this is the trip for you.